Mallear/docker-workshop/0-setup/README.md

 ## Docker desktop

 Docker Desktop is a desktop app helping you to manage Docker resources with an UI.

-It is not necessary to use Docker, only Docker engine is needed to build and run containers and manage resources.
+**Note**: It is not necessary to use Docker, only Docker engine is needed to build and run containers and manage resources.

 - Go to [get docker](https://docs.docker.com/get-docker/) and install Docker Desktop for your laptop